rimehrab/tricky-store/README.md

 ## ToDo

-~~Add support for more rom [Top Priority]~~ //5ec1cff updated their module thats better than this one// I'll update it regularly though

-Add support for the module T-Support [Top Priority]
+nothing dropped project

 ## Special Note

-There will be no update for other Rom I'll stick with Oxygen OS and Color OS
+There will be no update

 ## Usage